LukeNethercott/Data-Structures-Final-Project/2-linked-lists.md

 ![Insert into Doubly Linked List](images/ll-insert.png)

 ### The Remove Function - O(n) Time, n=length of list
-To insert a new piece of data into a linked list, we must pass in two parameters.
-The first is the node after which we should place the new node.
-The second is what data is in the new node.
-We must take the following steps to insert a new node as depicted in the image below.
+To remove a node from a linked list, we must write a function with just one parameter; the node to be deleted.
+Our function must take the following steps to remove a node as depicted in the gif below.

-1. Create a new node and give it our data(in this case node E)
-2. Find the specified node after which we should place node E(in this case node B)
+1. Find the specified node after which we should place node E(in this case node B)
-3. Set the 'next' attribute of node E to the 'next' attribute of node B(in this case node C)
+2. Set the 'next' attribute of node E to the 'next' attribute of node B(in this case node C)
-4. Set the 'next' attribute of node B to node E
+3. Set the 'next' attribute of node B to node E
-5. Set the 'prev' attribute of the node E to node B
+4. Set the 'prev' attribute of the node E to node B
-6. Set the 'prev' attribute of the node C to node E
+5. Set the 'prev' attribute of the node C to node E

 ![Insert into Doubly Linked List](images/ll-delete.gif)